The Dark Herald Recommends: The Haunted Mansion

 Part of the Hat Box Ghost’s dealie is that the soul has to be willing.
 He nearly tricks Travis into killing himself to see his Dad again.
 Then he nearly gets Ben but Ben decides to live.
 A special effects-laden ritual is performed and the HBG is banished.

-In the denouement Ben and Gabbie have a relationship started (wedding bells are in their future), the fake priest has been ordained and the 999 now Happy Haunts are sticking around the Mansion because they like it now without the HBC (and in case there is the need for a sequel).
+In the denouement Ben and Gabbie have started a relationship (wedding bells are clearly in their future), the fake priest has been ordained and the 999 now Happy Haunts are sticking around the Mansion because they like it now without the HBC (and in case there is the need for a sequel).
 Yeah, there won’t be.

 Here’s the thing about this movie, I didn’t hate it.
 The plot was contrived in several places but it is a ghost story.
 Ben and Travis had identifiable plot arcs.
 Nobody else did but that was okay.